eTextile/Lulu/README.md

   - This branch provide a tiny PCB with an addressable LED (WS2812-mini, Dotstar, etc) and an optic fiber connector.
 - **Lulu-MCU**
   - This branch provide a tiny PCB with a built in MCU (ATTiny10) that allow one-wire communication bus system.
+- **Lulu-MCU++**
+  - This branch provide a tiny PCB with a built in MCU (ATTiny85) that allow onboard light programming with Arduino software.
 - **Lulu**
   - This branch provide a motherboard (Lucette) that drive up to 16 Lulu that only contain a power LED and an optic fiber connector.